-Thus, I'm seeing many Amazon/eBay sellers running for the hills (or panicking by buying shiny-object 'systems' for $4,000+ that promise to alleviate their sourcing problems).
+Thus, I'm seeing many Amazon/eBay sellers running for the hills.
 I love quitters because they clear the deck for me (and other persistent online sellers who are in it for the long haul)

 I know you're not a quitter.
 But if you know a quitter, hand them this list on how to fail fast at retail arbitrage:

 1.)
 Scout at only 1 big-box store, once a month.

 2.)
 Ignore mom and pop (independent) stores.
 They never have clearance

 3.)
 Only look for big 'clearance' signs.
 (Don't bother looking in every aisle)

 4.)
 Beg the thrift store manager (without paying him/her a token amount) to tip you off when great products come in

 9.)
 Stay sexy part II: Scout for only products you like.
 Toys are for kids, groceries have expiration dates.
 Impress your friends with your fancy, low margin electronics (you know, the category fraught with fraud and returns.)
 "Cool factor" first, profits second!